Visiting the Aquarium

 The Aquarium uses a timed-ticketing system.
-Every visitor, including members, must select a time slot when purchasing tickets.
+Every visitor must select a time slot when purchasing tickets.
 Children under three will continue to receive free entry, but they must have a ticket and reserved time slot along with their caregiver.
 Please note: Due to current capacity limits, Aquarium tickets are non-refundable.